-If not specifically stated otherwise, equalities and inequalities of random variables should be interpreted in an ω -wise sense.
+If not specifically stated otherwise, equalities and inequalities of random variables should be interpreted in either a \mathbb{P} -almost surely or a \mathbb{Q} -almost surely sense, depending on context.

-2.1 Bermudan options, stopping decisions and exercise regions
+2.1.
+Bermudan options, stopping decisions and exercise regions